bfentiman/burping-jelly-baby/README.md

 ## What you will need

-As well as a Raspberry Pi and all the essential peripherals, you'll need:
+As well as a Raspberry Pi (connected to the internet) and all the essential peripherals, you'll need:

 - Speakers or headphones
-- Two metal paper clips or dress pins
-- Two *female-to-female* jumper wires
+- Two *male-to-female* jumper wires
 - A jelly baby

 ## The worksheet